Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 and they were spot.

-So we we we would just open about.
+And so we we we were just open about it,

 And so, you know, in some respects